The House votes for possible TikTok ban in the US, but don't expect the app to go away anytime soon

 WASHINGTON (AP) — The House passed legislation Saturday that would ban TikTok in the United States if the popular social media platform's China-based owner doesn’t sell its stake within a year, but don't expect the app to go away anytime soon.

-The modified measure, passed by a 360-58 vote, now goes to the Senate after negotiations that produced a compromise.
+The modified measure, passed by a 360-58 vote, now goes to the Senate after negotiations that lengthened the timeline for the company to sell to nine months, with a possible additional three months if a sale is in progress.

-Even if the legislation becomes law, though, the company would have up to a year to find a buyer and would likely try to challenge the law in court, arguing it would deprive the app’s millions of users of their First Amendment rights.
-Court challenges could significantly delay the timeline set out by Congress or block the law from going into effect.
+Legal challenges could extend that timeline even further.
+The company has indicated that it would likely go to court to try and block the law if it passes, arguing it would deprive the app’s millions of users of their First Amendment rights.

 “We will not stop fighting and advocating for you,” TikTok CEO Shou Zi Chew said in a video that was posted on the platform last month and directed toward the app’s users.
 “We will continue to do all we can, including exercising our legal rights, to protect this amazing platform that we have built with you.”